Sheepheerd/bblf202/main.typ

 The body can be 3d printed

 == Overall Budget
-Roughtly \$450 for 20 Robots.
+Roughly \$450 for 20 Robots.
-- Cost is not including parts being broken or not working
+- Cost does not include parts being broken or not working

 = Timeline
 The event will be divided into *_Five Weeks_*:

 == Week 1: Students are given the kits.
-Students will be provided with kits and a introduction.
+Students will be provided with kits and an introduction.
 The talk will go over the logistics of the event.
-Students are encouraged to participated in the *_Labs_* as much as possible.
+Students are encouraged to participate in the *_Labs_* as much as possible.
-== Week 2-4: Visual Demonstrastions and Robo-Nights
+== Week 2-4: Visual Demonstrations and Robo-Nights
 === Week 2
 Week 2 will cover the motors and the raspberry pi pico.
 Students are expected to have their robots at least moving in a straight line by the end of this week.
 === Week 3
 Week 3 will cover the vision of the robot.
-There will be a live demonstration explaing how to process data from IR sensors.
+There will be a live demonstration explaining how to process data from IR sensors.
 Students will be expected to have their robots moving in the direction of the tape.
 === Week 4
-Week 4 will be over optimizations.
+Week 4 will focus on optimizations.
 Students will learn how to bridge gaps in the lines with their robots.
 Different style choices in how the robot reacts to *_weird_* lines will be discussed.
 == Week 5: Performance Analysis and Competition.
 The competition will be held on this week.
 Students will bring their robots and compete, if they wish, against the other robots.